aspitarl/PerforM4L/README.md

 Include the folder in your max search path (Like PATH, PYTHONPATH, etc. but for max), otherwise common dependencies (Like the mapping suppatcher) will not be found.
 In max go to Options -> File Preferences.
 Use ableton to open max to make sure it's the same max installation.

-There are project 'templates' included which are just live sets meant to be dragged and dropped into
+There are project 'templates' included which are just live sets meant to be dragged and dropped into projects.

 ## Components